 Stahoo’s Brewery and Taproom was born from a love of family history and tradition.
 It represents Jim and Heidi’s love of beer and the desire to create a place for families and friends to celebrate.
-Stahoo's embodies the "can-do" spirit of hardworking families and self-reliance.
+Stahoo's embodies the "can-do" spirit of hardworking families who take care of their own.

 Through the years Jim and Heidi developed an appreciation for local beer and visited many small-independent breweries.
 They became friends with the owner of a Montana brewery that worked as a contract brewer and soon it grew to one of Montana's most successful breweries.
 For more than 12 years Jim has been developing recipes and working to improve the quality and range of the beers he brews.
 Many of these find their way into rotation at Stahoo's.